Updated January 18, 2021

 Whether your case will be decided in Monmouth County, Middlesex County, or any other county depends on “venue.”
-“Venue” is the legal term for determining the county in which your divorce or family case will be decided.
+“Venue” is the legal term for determining the county in which your divorce or family case will be heard.
 In divorce and family cases, venue is generally governed by the town where the plaintiff (the moving party, or the party that initiates the process) legally resides when the case begins.

 If the plaintiff resides in any of the following towns, the matter will likely be venued in Middlesex County: Carteret, Cranbury, Dunellen, East Brunswick, Edison, Helmetta, Highland Park, Jamesburg, Metuchen, Middlesex, Milltown, Monroe, New Brunswick, North Brunswick, Old Bridge, Perth Amboy, South Brunswick, South Plainfield, South River, Spotswood, and Woodbridge.
 Middlesex County Family Part matters are heard in the Middlesex County Family Courthouse, 120 New Street, in New Brunswick.